simgrid/simgrid/docs/source/Installing_SimGrid.rst

 Binaries for Linux
 ^^^^^^^^^^^^^^^^^^

-On Debian or Ubuntu, simply type:
+To get all of SimGrid on Debian or Ubuntu, simply type the following.

 .. code-block:: shell

-   apt install simgrid
+   apt install libsimgrid-dev simgrid-java

+The package ``libsimgrid-dev`` is sufficient if you only plan to use the C or C++ interfaces of SimGrid while ``simgrid-java`` if you only plan to use the Java bindings.

 If you build pre-compiled packages for other distributions, drop us an email.